Capta1nAlex/problems-cpp-u-/Codility/readme.txt

-This folder contains solutions for problems that I found at https://app.codility.com/
+This folder contains solutions for problems that I found on https://app.codility.com/